 You can use the Terminal application to edit your hosts file.
 To do this, open up Finder then Applications > Utilities > Terminal.

 From here you can use the following command to edit your hosts file:

 sudo nano /etc/hosts

 You will have to supply your admin password for the Mac but you should be able to make any necessary amendments to the hosts file.
-When you’re done, use Ctrl + O to save the file and then Ctrl + X to exit.
+When you’re done, use Ctrl + O (followed by Enter) to save the file and then Ctrl + X to exit.